Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-In this project we were working with an API and made a small Twitter-like application that collects and shows 'Happy Thougths' where we can all share our happy thoughts and 'heart' them.
+In this project we were working with an API and made a small Twitter-like application that collects and shows 'Happy Thougths' where we can all share our happy thoughts and 'heart' them 💌

+## Tech

+- React
+- API
+- JSX
+- JavaScript
+- CSS

 ## The problem